Saint Junipero Serra - a halo stained with blood?

 In Bolivia last July, the pope said "many grave sins were committed against the native peoples of America in the name of God" and asked forgiveness "not only for the offences of the Church herself, but also for crimes committed against the native peoples during the so-called conquest of America."

-Vatican sources said Francis may make another apology during the canonization ceremony outside a Washington church, where some Native Americans say they hope to be able to protest.
+Vatican sources said Francis may make another apology during the canonisation ceremony outside a Washington church, where some Native Americans say they hope to be able to protest.

 Supporters say Serra loved the "Mission Indians", as they are known, and believed that spreading the gospel to them and ensuring their salvation, was part of that love, even if it meant barring them from leaving the missions.